An unknottedness result for noncompact self shrinkers: Concluding remarks

-The proof of the second statement does not seem to require a polynomial volume growth assumption but uses the fact that shrinkers ``collapse'' onto the origin in $\R^{n+1}$.
-In the case of two smooth self shrinkers where one is compact its a simple consequence of the avoidance principle: the distance between them must not decrease but on the other hand they both shrink to the origin after one ``second'' under the flow.
-However, this argument doesn't seem to apply when passing to coverings (for one, the origin could be the preimage of many points in the universal cover) so does not seem to apply to the lifts $A$ and $B$ of $M$ discussed in section 4.
-Indeed it is true they should never intersect, the issue is that there seems to be no good reason that their flows should approach a common point in contrast to shrinkers in $\R^3$.
-For example if $M$ is a self shrinker where the origin lays within the region bounded by $M$ but the lift of $R_{out}$ has two connected components $A$ and $B$, it seems that (the lifted convex hulls of $M$ corresponding to) $A$ and $B$ should retreat from each other, and in so doing not giving a contradiction, because their corresponding (lifts of) origin(s) are ``behind'' $A$ and $B$. $ $
+The proof of the second statement above uses the fact that shrinkers ``collapse'' onto the origin in $\R^{n+1}$.
+In the case of two smooth self shrinkers where one is compact its a simple consequence of the avoidance principle: the distance between them must not decrease but on the other hand they both shrink to the origin after one ``second'' under the flow The proof of the more general statement is an elaboration on this using Ilmanen's localized avoidance principle.
+However, this argument doesn't seem to apply when passing to coverings so does not seem to apply to the lifts $A$ and $B$ of $M$ discussed in section 4.
+Indeed it is true they should never intersect, the issue is that there seems to be no good reason that their flows should approach a common point in contrast to shrinkers in $\R^3$ because the origin could be the preimage of many points in the universal cover.
+For example if $M$ is a self shrinker where the origin lays within the region $R_{out}$ bounded by $M$ but the lift of $R_{out}$ has two connected components $A$ and $B$, it seems that $A$ and $B$ should retreat from each other, and in so doing not giving a contradiction, because their corresponding (lifts of) origin(s) are ``behind'' $A$ and $B$. $ $